Stochastic Gravitational Waves from Modulated Reheating: Computation of the stochastic gravitational wave spectrum

 where $\rho_{\rm GW}$ is the gravitational wave energy density, the second equality holds on subhorizon scales $k \gg a H$, and ${\cal P}_h(\tau,k)$ is the spectrum averaged over the oscillation cycle, see e.g. \cite{Domenech:2021ztg}.

 The gravitational wave spectrum ${\cal P}_h(\tau,k)$ computed using equations \eqref{eq:source}, \eqref{eq:Phi_sol} and \eqref{eq:h_sol_G}, contains a convolution integral over the four-point function $\langle \zeta({\bf q}) \zeta({\bf k}-{\bf q}) \zeta({\bf q}') \zeta({-\bf k}-{\bf q}')\rangle$ with ${\bf q}$ and ${\bf q}'$ being the integration variables.
 It has been shown that the gravitational wave component sourced by the disconnected part of the four-point function dominates over the contribution sourced by the connected part if $\zeta$ can be well approximated by an expansion around a leading Gaussian part \cite{Garcia-Saenz:2022tzu}.
-However, our setup does not fall into this class of models as $\zeta$ on small scales is dominated by $\zeta_{\chi}$ which contains no leading Gaussian term.
+The connected part may however be important in strongly non-Gausssian setups, see e.g. \cite{Iovino:2024sgs, Zeng:2025cer}.
+Our setup is strongly non-Gaussian because $\zeta$ on small scales is dominated by $\zeta_{\chi}$ which contains no leading Gaussian term.
 Therefore, there is no a priori reason to neglect the connected part in our setup.
 Indeed, using the stochastic formalism we have checked that the connected and disconnected parts of the coordinate space four-point function, $\langle \zeta_{\chi}({\bf x}_1) \zeta_{\chi}({\bf x}_2)\zeta_{\chi}({\bf x}_3) \zeta_{\chi}({\bf x}_4)\rangle$, are of the same order of magnitude in the contact limit $|{\bf x}_i- {\bf x}_j| \rightarrow 0 $.
 Computing the connected four-point function for general momentum configurations is however beyond the scope of this work.
 In the following, we will therefore investigate only the gravitational wave signal sourced by the disconnected part which is expected to give an order of magnitude estimate for the full gravitational wave signal.

 Discarding the connected part, the result for $\Omega_{\rm GW}(\tau,k)$ obtained in \cite{Ananda:2006af,Baumann:2007zm} can be written as \beq \Omega_{\rm GW}(k) = \dfrac{1}{24} \int_{0}^{\infty} {\rm d}t \int_{-1}^{1} {\rm d}s \left(\frac{t(1-s)(2+t)}{(1+t+s)(1+t-s)}\right)^2 {\cal P}_{\zeta}(u k) {\cal P}_{\zeta}(v k) I^2(u,v)\;, \eeq where $u=\frac{1}{2}(1+s+t)$, $v=\frac{1}{2}(1-s+t)$, and $I^2(u,v) = I^2_A(u,v)(I_B^2(u,v) + I_C^2(u,v))$ with